ponylang/pony-tutorial/capabilities/reference-capabilities.md

 ## Rights are part of a capability

-If you open a file in UNIX, and get a file descriptor back, that file descriptor is token that designates an object - but it isn't a capability.
+If you open a file in UNIX, and get a file descriptor back, that file descriptor is a token that designates an object - but it isn't a capability.
 To be a capability, we need to open that file with some permission - some access right.
 For example:

 ```C
 int fd = open("/etc/passwd", O_RDWR);